 - Provide institutional data

-- Assemble, copy and mail your final proposal
+- Assemble, copy and submit your final proposal

 - Prepare routine and final reports once a grant has been secured

-If you plan to seek a grant, you should first receive preliminary approval from your department chair and from Linda DeMeritt, dean of the College.
-All formal applications for outside funding must be approved before submission.
-This includes applications to the National Science Foundation (NSF), the National Endowment for the Humanities (NEH), the National Institutes of Health (NIH), and any other state or federal source, any local source, or any foundation or corporate source.
+When submitting a proposal to an external funding agency or organization, it is important to note that awards are almost always made to the institution rather than to the individual faculty member.
+Allegheny College acts as the fiscal agent and is responsible for making certain the terms of the award are fulfilled.
+In addition, the Foundation & Corporate Relations Office works to ensure that all approaches from Allegheny to funding sources are coordinated.
+Therefore, all applications for external funding must be approved before submission.
+If you plan to seek a grant, you should first receive preliminary approval from your department chair and then contact the Office of Foundation & Corporate Relations.
+This includes applications to the National Science Foundation (NSF), the National Endowment for the Humanities (NEH), the National Institutes of Health (NIH), any other state or federal source, any local source, and any private foundation and corporate source.
 You must receive approval to apply for funding for any research activity that will occur on or off campus, or that involves students or faculty.

 The more assistance you need, the further in advance we need to know about your project.
 If you would like us to read and edit a proposal you’ve drafted and to prepare it for submission, please give us your draft at least two weeks before the deadline.

-If the information you need does not appear below, contact Ann Areson, director of foundation & corporate relations, at (814) 332-2348.
+If the information you need does not appear below, contact the Office of Foundation & Corporate Relations at (814) 332-3864.
 The following information is frequently required on a cover sheet:

-Federal indirect cost rate: 50 percent of salaries and wages
+Federal indirect cost rate (on campus): 46% of salaries and wages*

 Fringe benefit rate for summer salaries and/or stipends: .0765 x summer stipend/salary